lmgame-org/GRL/README.md

 ## News
 <strong>[2025/09/29]</strong> 🚀 Tunix integration: PPO multi‑turn training now runs on TPU via JAX, with a Sokoban PPO training example.
 For more details, see [Tunix](https://github.com/google/tunix), a JAX‑native LLM post‑training library with TPU support.

 <strong>[2025/08/27]</strong> 📢 We release GRL to reproduce the paper’s results and to demonstrate general gains across benchmarks by post‑training LLMs via reinforcement learning.
+Read the blog post [here](https://lmgame.org/#/blog/grl).

 ## 📖 Table of Contents